Healthy Homes Assessment Kaiwharawhara

 Rental Property Home Assessments Kaiwharawhara

-Property rental areas that are affected to Health Homes Standards.
-Healthy Homes Standards in Kaiwharawhara include each:
+Areas of rental properties that are impacted with the Healthy Homes Standard in Kaiwharawhara include each:

 • Laundry